JWBstuhr/JWB.OS/README.md

 Download, remove, or update the utility.
 Some programs are bundles, like JWBTools, so you'll be able to manage the individual programs by entering its number with an asterisk (\*) before it.

-# A Programmer's Guide to the Bullshit
+# The Programmer's Guide to the Bullshit
 It's no secret, I'm a terrible programmer.
 So here's a guide to all the bullshit.